 Many questions remain.
 The family law attorneys at Hawks Quindel, S.C. can guide and advocate for you regarding these issues in the dissolution of your relationship.

 If you wish to discuss your specific circumstances with one of our family lawyers, please contact Milwaukee family attorneys Katherine Charlton or Amy Shapiro at 414-271-8650, or Madison family attorney Lynn Lodahl at 608-257-0040.
-If you prefer email, please use our website form to set up a consultation.
+If you prefer email, please use our website form to set up a case evaluation.